 Type 1 Diabetes, also known as juvenile diabetes, is an autoimmune disease that develops usually at a young age when the pancreas basically shuts down and stops producing insulin needed to regulate glucose from the food we eat.
 There’s little we can do to prevent Type 1 diabetes and managing it requires daily insulin shots and carbohydrate counting as well as physical activity and meal planning to regulate the blood glucose levels.

 Type 2 Diabetes, is the most common form of diabetes, occurs when the pancreas is still producing insulin, but it is not able to make enough to maintain normal blood glucose levels or the body is not responsive to the amount of insulin it produces.
 Obesity and family history are the primary risk factors.
 To keep things in control, oral medications and insulin may be prescribed, and diet and exercise play a big role.
+Genetic testing for better health helps in reducing the risk of Type 1 and Type diabetes through Genes2Health.

 2. Gestational diabetes does not mean your baby will have diabetes.